Probing the spatial distribution of k-vectors in situ with Bose-Einstein condensates

 where $\vec{\kappa}=\left(\vec{\kappa}_\mathrm{B2}-\vec{\kappa}_\mathrm{B1}+\vec{\kappa}_\mathrm{R2}-\vec{\kappa}_\mathrm{R1}\right)$ and \(k_R =\left(|\vec{k}_\mathrm{R1}| + |\vec{k}_\mathrm{R2}|\right)/2\)

 Fig.~\ref{Fig_flat_Beams} shows measurements performed by displacing the BEC along a horizontal line in the transverse plane of the Raman and Bloch laser beams.
 This line spans positions ranging from $-2$~mm to $+2$~mm relative to the center of the beam, with a beam waist of 5~mm.
-We define nine discrete positions along this line, each corresponding to specific driving frequencies of the AOMs controlling the dipole trap power.
+It should be noted that the position we are referring to is the position of the atomic cloud at the moment when we turn on the optical lattice to transfer $2 N_\mathrm{B}$ photon momenta.
+Since the optical lattice is turned on for 6 ms, during this time the cloud moves by a maximum of 60 $\mu$m.
+We predefine nine discrete positions along this line, each corresponding to specific driving frequencies of the AOMs controlling the dipole trap.
 Values of \( \kappa_z \) are extracted from Doppler shift measurements \(f_D\) using Eq.~\ref{Kappa}.
-One value is extracted from four spectra recorded in 15 minutes.
-The typical uncertainty on $f_D$ is 80~mHz, corresponding to a relative uncertainty of $2.8 \times 10^{-9}$.
-Each data point in Fig.~\ref{Fig_flat_Beams} represents an average over roughly 18 such measurements, yielding a statistical uncertainty of $6 \times 10^{-10}$ on \(\kappa\).
-Because the precise value of $k_0 \vec{u}_z$ is unknown, we use, as a reference, a value $f_D^\mathrm{ref}$ obtained using an optical molasses.
+One value of \(f_D\) is extracted from four spectra recorded in 15 minutes, corresponding to the four configurations described previously.
+Figure~\ref{Fig_flat_Beams} shows typical spectra for the same configuration, obtained with the BEC at the center ($\alpha$), shifted by approximately 2 mm ($\beta$), and with optical molasses ($\gamma$).
+At around 2 mm, we lose about 10$\%$ of the contrast, but the uncertainty on $f_D$ remains unchanged at approximately 80 mHz, which corresponds to a relative uncertainty of $2.8 \times 10^{-9}$.
+Each data point in Fig.~\ref{Fig_flat_Beams}-left represents an average over roughly 18 such measurements, yielding a statistical uncertainty of $6 \times 10^{-10}$ on \(\kappa\).
+The effects of local intensity fluctuations are averaged when using optical molasses.
+In order to extract a local variation in $\kappa$ using only Doppler frequency measurements with a BEC, we use a measurement with molasses, $f_D^\mathrm{ref}$, as a reference.
 To obtain $f_D^\mathrm{ref}$, we average 53 values, their relative standard deviation is $3.8\times 10^{-10}$ with $\chi^2=1.2$.
-Data is acquired using alternatively BECs and optical molasses.
-The quantity $\kappa_\mathrm{rel}$ displayed on the figure is obtained from $f_D/f_D^\mathrm{ref} - 1$.
+Data are acquired alternating BECs and optical molasses.
+The quantity $\kappa_\mathrm{rel}$ shown in the figure is obtained from $f_D/f_D^\mathrm{ref} - 1$.